-Bishop Andrew Asbil designated Sunday, May 15, 2022, as Refugee Sunday in our Diocese.
-As it is also the first Sunday after
+Bishop Andrew Asbil has designated Sunday, June 4, 2023, as Refugee Sunday in our Diocese.

 AURA and diocesan staff are pleased to offer resources for your parish to celebrate Refugee Sunday, including video interviews with refugees and sponsors; updated fact sheets; an overview of the sponsorship process; and prayers and worship resources.
-They can be found here.
+You can find them on the AURA website.

 AURA and the Diocese also invite sponsoring parishes to connect to share information and best practices as well as questions and concerns.
 A diocesan network has been established for this purpose.
 To join the network or to be added to the mailing list, contact Elin Goulden, diocesan Social Justice & Advocacy Consultant and AURA liaison.

 Our call to welcome the stranger also leads us to address policy issues that directly affect the well-being of refugee claimants and other migrants.
 Anglicans in our Diocese have advocated for individual refugee claimants, against cuts to health care for refugees and against policies that put vulnerable people in danger.